maulanaady/psn/UDR/calculation_readme.md

 **Dependencies**
 The following libraries are used in the script:

-polars: For data manipulation and reading from databases.
+*polars*: For data manipulation and reading from databases.
-duckdb: To interact with DuckDB.
+*duckdb*: To interact with DuckDB.
-psycopg2: For PostgreSQL database connections.
+*psycopg2*: For PostgreSQL database connections.
-requests: For sending HTTP requests (e.g., to Telegram).
+*requests*: For sending HTTP requests (e.g., to Telegram).
-dotenv: For loading environment variables.
+*dotenv*: For loading environment variables.
-logging: For logging events and errors.
+*logging*: For logging events and errors.

 ## Functions
 **get_logger()**
 This function initializes a logging system, creating both a stream handler (for console output) and a file handler (logging to a file).
-The log file is named based on the current date and stored at /ubq_udr/udr_encoder/log/calculate/.
+The log file is named based on the current date and stored at */ubq_udr/udr_encoder/log/calculate/* directory.

 **send_to_telegram(message)**
 This function sends a message to a Telegram bot, notifying the user of key events or errors in the script.
 The apiToken and chatID are loaded from environment variables.